marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="font-family: monospace; color:#880E4F">No, the President cannot testify in a trial during his term of office.
+<div style="font-family: monospace; color:#880E4F; pad: 10px">No, the President cannot testify in a trial during his term of office.
 According to Article 67 of Title IX, throughout his term of office, the President shall not be required to testify before any French Court of law or Administrative authority.</div>